 - Mistaken eyewitness identification / mistaken identity.

-Our lawyers offer free consultations so that you can discuss possible defenses with an experienced California sex crimes lawyer.
+Our California sex crimes lawyers offer free consultations so that you can discuss possible strategies for getting your case dropped.

 Some sex offender lawyers wait until formal charges have been filed in sex crimes cases.
 Not us.